rjpower/noteomatic/README.md

 # Configuration

-Configuration is managed by Pydantic-Settings; you can use either a .env file or environment variables to adjust the configuration.
-By default you'll only need a Gemini API key to load notes:
+Configuration is managed by Pydantic-Settings in `src/noteomatic/config.py`.
+You can use either a .env file or environment variables to adjust the configuration.
+The required environment variables are:

 ```
+# Required API keys and secrets
-export NOTEOMATIC_GEMINI_API_KEY=...
+export NOTEOMATIC_GEMINI_API_KEY=...        # Google Gemini API key for AI features
+export NOTEOMATIC_GOOGLE_CLIENT_ID=...      # Google OAuth client ID for login
+export NOTEOMATIC_GOOGLE_CLIENT_SECRET=...  # Google OAuth client secret for login

+# Optional settings
+export NOTEOMATIC_GOOGLE_OAUTH_REDIRECT_URI=http://localhost:5000/login/callback
+export NOTEOMATIC_DEBUG=true                # Enable debug mode
+export NOTEOMATIC_LOG_LEVEL=DEBUG           # Set logging level
 ```

+The application will check for these required keys at startup and provide clear error messages if any are missing.

 # Running the server